Identifying bound states in the continuum by their boundary sensitivity: Band histogram for Rayleigh-Bloch waves

 In this section, our aim is to reproduce the results of a previous study on RB acoustic waves~\cite{laudePRB2025} – yet now with the proposed method.
 The system under consideration is a linear chain of slow inclusions, separated by a lattice constant~$a$ and possessing diameters of $0.6a$, embedded within a host medium, as depicted in Fig.~\ref{fig1}.
 The elastic modulus contrast between inclusions and the surrounding material is $B_2/B_1 = 1/16$ whereas the mass densities are equal, $\rho_2/\rho_1 = 1$.
 The resolvent band structure \cite{laudePRB2018} shown in Fig.~\ref{fig1}b is obtained by solving the acoustic Helmholtz equation when the unit cell is surrounded by a perfectly matched layer (PML), as depicted in Fig.~\ref{fig1}a.
 Three BICs are observed at the $\Gamma$ point and another BIC for $k a / (2\pi)=0.172$ -- see Ref.~\cite{laudePRB2025} for more details.

 Instead of considering the resolvent band structure, we next compute the classical band structure where the cell is enclosed by Neumann boundaries of varying width.
 We form the frequency histogram as a function of $k$ and look at the accumulation points in the dispersion space.
-More precisely, we solve repeatedly for the classical phononic band structure, $\omega(k; \partial \Omega)$, varying the position of the external boundary $\partial \Omega$.
-Considering $H$ different positions of the external boundary and $P$ eigenfrequencies per wavevector, the histogram in dispersion space $(k, \omega)$ is constructed by accumulating eigenfrequencies in intervals of width $\delta\omega$, or
+More precisely, we solve repeatedly for the classical band structure, $\omega(k; \partial \Omega)$, varying the position of the external boundary $\partial \Omega$.
+This is done within the far field, where the evanescent components of the solution no longer contribute meaningfully.
+Were the cell size chosen within the near-field domain, this would manifest itself in a blurred spectral histogram.
+In this sense, the histogram of a BIC further provides a quantitative diagnostic tool for distinguishing near from far field.
+Considering~$H$ different positions of the external boundary and~$P$ eigenfrequencies per wavevector, the histogram in dispersion space $(k, \omega)$ is constructed by accumulating eigenfrequencies in intervals of width $\delta\omega$, or

 where $\Pi(x)$ is the rectangle function equal to $1$ if $-1/2 \leq x \leq 1/2$ and $0$ otherwise.
 Intuition indeed suggests that the normal frequency of a mode that depends on the external boundary conditions changes as the latter are varied.
 Hence, if the sensitivity is high, frequencies are expected to disperse broadly over many intervals.
 Conversely, if the sensitivity to the boundary condition is low, the frequencies tend to accumulate within a narrow interval.